fs/chef-rails-cookbooks/README.md

 # Host system requirements

-* Testtd on Ubuntu 12.04 LTS 64bit
+* Tested on Ubuntu 12.04 LTS 64bit
 * You should have root acess

 # What's included